 Do not wear good shoes just in case there is a mishap.
 If you decide to carry your shoes with you, either put them in a bag or carry them so that the soles face each other.
 The soles of shoes should never face the holy ground of the dargah.

 Women are not permitted to enter the enclosed area where the tomb is and must stay on the verandah.
-They can view the tomb through the jali (stone lattice screen) and tie those sacred red or yellow threads on the jali.
+They can view the tomb through the jali (stone lattice screen) and tie sacred red or yellow threads on the jali.
 Offerings to the saint can be given to a male custodian who will take those into the tomb for you.

 It is customary to first offer prayers at the tomb of Amir Khusro, the poet and a disciple of Hazrat Nizamuddin, and then the tomb of Hazrat Nizamuddin.